-If the total of your cards exceeds 21 then you are said to have “bust” and your hand is folded and your bet is lost.
+If the total of your cards exceeds 21, then you are said to have a “bust,” and your hand is folded, and your bet is lost.
 The dealer can also bust under the same circumstances.

 What does it mean to “hit”?

 Whenever you draw a new card to add to your hand, you are said to “hit.”

 Insurance is a side bet of up to half your original bet and can be made when the dealer’s “upcard” is an ace.
 If the dealer has a natural 21, your insurance bet pays out at 2:1.

 A push is a tied hand that causes your original bet to be returned to you.

 Surrendering is when you “fold.”
 Some tables allow surrender, and some do not.
 This might sound negative, but it’s not necessarily a bad thing.
 When early surrender is allowed, you can surrender your hand if the dealer is showing an Ace and only lose half your bet instead of all of it.

 Is it better to surrender early if I don’t have good cards?

 If you surrender early, you only lose half your bet, so in the long run, it seems to make a lot of sense to get out if your cards are bad.
 However, it is always a risk because even what seem to be really bad hands can end up winning if played right, and the dealer busts.
 There are no sure things on the casino floor.

 How do online blackjack odds work?